Freidlin-Wentzell solutions of discrete Hamilton Jacobi equations: Examples and remarks

 In the reversible case, when $S$ is periodic, we may write

 The second term on the right hand side does not depend on $x$ so that $\mathscr{FW}$ coincides with $S$ up to an additive constant.

-The minimization formula \eqref{FW-1d} is very similar to the corresponding continuous one for diffusions on a circle and features a simple and interesting geometric interpretation, as in \cite{FG}.
-In the continuous case it is easier to describe but in the discrete setting there is a similar construction.
-Consider $f$ a continuous function on the unit circle $\mathbb R/\mathbb Z$ and define the function $S:\mathbb R\to \mathbb R$ as $S(x):=\int_0^xf(y)dy$.
+The minimization formula \eqref{FW-1d} closely resembles its continuous counterpart for diffusions on a circle and admits a straightforward yet insightful geometric interpretation, as discussed in \cite{FG}.
+While the continuous case is easier to describe, an analogous construction exists in the discrete setting.
+Specifically, for a continuous function $f$ defined on the unit circle $\mathbb R/\mathbb Z$, one can define the function $S:\mathbb R\to \mathbb R$ as $S(x):=\int_0^xf(y)dy$.
 Taking

-then Theorem 2.3 in \cite{FG} summarize some general properties of the function $\mathscr{FW}$, including the fact that it is one-periodic, i.e. it is a function on the circle, coincides with $S$ up to an additive constant if $\int_0^1f(y)dy=0$, and can be practically constructed by the so called {\it sunshine transformation} (see figure \ref{sunshine}).
+Theorem 2.3 in \cite{FG} summarizes several key properties of the function $\mathscr{FW}$, including its one-periodicity, meaning it can be viewed as a function on the circle.
+Moreover, if $\int_0^1f(y)dy=0$, it coincides with $S$ up to an additive constant.
+Additionally, it can be explicitly constructed using the so-called \textit{sunshine transformation} (see Figure \ref{sunshine}).

-Formula \eqref{suncontinuous} can be interpreted as a minimal continuous arborescences construction, as suggested by the remark 1 in \cite{FG}.
-For the definitions of continuous arborescences on metric graphs and a continuous version of the Matrix Tree Theorem for diffusions on metric graphs, we refer to \cite{ACG}.
-In the case of the continuous ring, a continuos arborescence directed torward a point $x$ is obtained cutting the ring on another point, say $y$, and orienting the two portions of the segment identified by $x$ to direct torward $x$.
+Formula \eqref{suncontinuous} can be interpreted as a minimal continuous arborescences construction, as noted in Remark 1 of \cite{FG}.
+For definitions of continuous arborescences on metric graphs, as well as a continuous version of the Matrix Tree Theorem for diffusions on metric graphs, we refer to \cite{ACG}.
+In the case of a continuous ring, a continuos arborescence directed torward a point $x$ is obtained by cutting the ring on another point, say $y$, and orienting the two resulting segments so that they both point torward $x$.
 Formula \eqref{suncontinuous} coincides up to an additive constant with

 where $[\cdot]_+$ is the positive part.
 This suggests that solutions of HJ equations associated to diffusions on metric graphs can be obtained by continuous minimal arborescences constructions.